arsh-007/College_Platform/README.md

 It has a announcement app that allows teachers to post announcements

-Students can only use a unique email id with the institute domain to access the website

 The creation of polls, quizzes and announcements can be showed to whomever the teacher wishes to show (i.e. branch and year)

 The admin has the power to verify the student account and give it teacher priviliges

+## Validation of Errors

 For creation of quizzes there is a feature in place to check that the quizzes don't collide and the starting time and ending timings are valid similarily for the polls app

 The polls app has a feture allowing only one vote to be cast by each student after authentication

+Students can only use a unique email id with the institute domain to access the website

 ![Screenshot from 2021-11-24 14-47-12](https://user-images.githubusercontent.com/75245925/143211142-46e5fc5c-4e6a-472e-8255-dd53b2e4400a.png)
 ![Screenshot from 2021-11-24 14-47-22](https://user-images.githubusercontent.com/75245925/143211167-7a3fe5bb-5f12-4a32-a7e2-b1a489f4cd3d.png)![Screenshot from 2021-11-24 14-47-32](https://user-images.githubusercontent.com/75245925/143211175-13084471-6020-4079-8696-184253328144.png)
 ![Screenshot from 2021-11-24 14-47-40](https://user-images.githubusercontent.com/75245925/143211192-497c3b6a-8ad6-4f81-a620-b2d3a6af6828.png)